Suh Yongsun

 Suh Yongsun, also Yong Sun Suh or Seo Young-Sun (서용선; born 1951 in Seoul, South Korea), is a Korean painter and sculptor.
 In his art he mainly portrays human existence.

 Suh lives and has his main studio in Gyeonggido near Seoul.

 Life

 Suh Yongsun studied Fine Arts at Seoul National University from 1975 to 1982 and worked as a professor at the College of Fine Arts at this University from 1986 to 2008.

 After withdrawing from his long-time professorship, he was elected Korea's Artist of the Year for 2009 and honored with a solo show at the National Museum of Contemporary Art, South Korea.

 He was invited to residency programs in Vermont in the United States of America in 1995 and to the Monash University in Melbourne, Australia, both in 2006 and in 2010.
 He also worked at the University of Paris in 2003.
 In 2001 he was a visiting professor in Hamburg, Germany.
+Currently, his work is represented by Gallery Chang, NY.